-Board Committee work allows Trustees to gain insight into the administrative workings of Prairie South Schools, the Board.
+Board Committee work allows Trustees to gain insight into the administrative workings of Prairie South Schools, and builds Board capacity.

-Legal Implications: Board Policy provides a legal framework for the work of
+Legal Implications: Board Policy provides a legal framework for the work of the Board.

-Prepared By: Date: Attachments: Tony Baldwin 26 May 2015
+Prepared By: Date: Attachments: Tony Baldwin 07 June 2016